Home How it works Tutors Subjects Insights FAQ Homeschool Consultation

 Step 1 — Choose Your Board

-The first decision is which IGCSE board to use: Cambridge IGCSE (CIE) or Edexcel IGCSE.
+The first decision is which IGCSE board to use: Cambridge IGCSE (CAIE) or Pearson Edexcel IGCSE.
 For homeschooled students in most of our served countries, Cambridge is the more practical choice — British Council centres in every city we serve offer Cambridge IGCSE for private candidates, while Edexcel availability varies by country.

-FactorCambridge IGCSE (CIE)Edexcel IGCSE
+FactorCambridge IGCSE (CAIE)Edexcel IGCSE

 Past paper accessFreely available going back many yearsAvailable on Pearson site; some access restrictions